hyperledger-cacti/cacti/packages/cacti-ledger-browser/README.md

 # `@hyperledger/cacti-ledger-browser`

-This component allows viewing ledger data in Supabase or other postgreSQL compatible database.
+This component allows viewing ledger data in Supabase or other PostgreSQL compatible database.
 The data is fed to supabase by persistence plugins for each ledgers.

 ## Summary